astrohart/MFR/MFR.Matchers/README.md

 This constructor has no parameters.

-<a name='P-MFR-Objects-Matchers-NeitherMatchCaseNorExactWordFileNameStringMatcher-Instance'></a>
+<a name='P-MFR-Matchers-NeitherMatchCaseNorExactWordFileNameStringMatcher-Instance'></a>
 ### Instance `property`

 ##### Summary

-Gets a reference to the one and only instance of [NeitherMatchCaseNorExactWordFileNameStringMatcher](#T-MFR-Objects-Matchers-NeitherMatchCaseNorExactWordFileNameStringMatcher 'MFR.Matchers.NeitherMatchCaseNorExactWordFileNameStringMatcher').
+Gets a reference to the one and only instance of [NeitherMatchCaseNorExactWordFileNameStringMatcher](#T-MFR-Matchers-NeitherMatchCaseNorExactWordFileNameStringMatcher 'MFR.Matchers.NeitherMatchCaseNorExactWordFileNameStringMatcher').

-<a name='P-MFR-Objects-Matchers-NeitherMatchCaseNorExactWordFileNameStringMatcher-TextMatchingConfiguration'></a>
+<a name='P-MFR-Matchers-NeitherMatchCaseNorExactWordFileNameStringMatcher-TextMatchingConfiguration'></a>
 ### TextMatchingConfiguration `property`

 ##### Summary

-Gets one of the [TextMatchingConfiguration](#T-MFR-Objects-TextMatchingConfiguration 'MFR.TextMatchingConfiguration') values that corresponds to the type of operation being performed.
+Gets one of the [TextMatchingConfiguration](#T-MFR-TextMatchingConfiguration 'MFR.TextMatchingConfiguration') values that corresponds to the type of operation being performed.

-<a name='M-MFR-Objects-Matchers-NeitherMatchCaseNorExactWordFileNameStringMatcher-#cctor'></a>
+<a name='M-MFR-Matchers-NeitherMatchCaseNorExactWordFileNameStringMatcher-#cctor'></a>
 ### #cctor() `method`

 ##### Summary